 “Chalkos” means “copper.”
 The 11th C church , “The Virgin of the Copper Smiths” takes its name from the traditional occupation of this part of town.
 There have always been copper smiths in this corner of Thessaloniki.
 In fact, the church became the “Kazancilar Camii” in the Ottoman era -which means “The Mosque of the Copper Smiths.”
 And there are still copper smiths in the neighborhood today.

 The Panagia Chalkeon has one of the best settings of a church in Thessaloniki.
-It is in a garden of tranquility below street level at the corner of a plaza in the busiest part of the urban center.
+It’s in a garden of tranquility, below street level at the corner of a plaza in the busiest part of the urban center.
 An inscription on the lintel of the west entrance – “This once profane place….” – refers to the pagan sanctuary that was once here.
-This is not surprising, as the Roman Agora is just a few paces to the north from here.
+This isn’t surprising, as the ancient Roman Forum is just a few paces to the north from here.

 Don’t Miss: The Constantinople-Style Details and the Original Wall Paintings